sheltermanager/asm3/src/static/pages/manual/_sources/animals.txt

 field is used by the system to indicate that the animal is dead.

 In addition, an icon will be shown at the side of the death tab if the animal is dead.
-The animal's location will also appear as Deceased with the reason if set.
+The animal's location will also appear as Deceased with the reason.

-A special field “Died Off Shelter” can be set if you know a particular animal that is located off the shelter has died.
-This ensures that the animal's death is not included in figures reports, but still shows the animal as dead everywhere.
+The reason will be shown as "Died off shelter" if the animal was not in the care of the shelter at the time of its death, and the death will not be included in any figures or reports.

 Diet
 ^^^^